MicrosoftDocs/appcenter-docs/docs/sdk/crashes/ios.md

 Also note that crash logs on iOS require Symbolication, check out the [App Center Diagnostics documentation](~/diagnostics/iOS-symbolication.md) that explains how to provide symbols for your app.

 > [!NOTE]
-> The SDK will not forward any crash log if you are attached to the debugger.
+> The SDK won't forward any crash log if you're attached to the debugger.
 Make sure the debugger isn't attached when you crash the app.

 > [!NOTE]
 > To receive properly symbolicated stack traces, ensure bitcode is disabled.
 You can learn more about bitcode in App Center's [iOS Symbolication documentation](~/diagnostics/ios-symbolication.md#bitcode).